Frequently Asked Questions

 Honolulu, HI 96816

-In a regular dojo, training three times a week, having high potential and taking every promotional exam, a Shodan is possible in about 4 years.
-In HIS Karate-Do Foundation, we accept students of all ages and all abilities - service to the community and sharing a solid understanding of Shotokan Karate-Do is our primary goal.
+In a regular dojo, training three times a week, having high potential and taking every promotional exam, a shodan (1st black belt) is possible in about 4 years.
+At HISKF, classes are twice a week and we accept students of all ages and all abilities - service to the community and sharing a solid understanding of Shotokan Karate-Do is our primary goal.
 It is not our intent to create a selective, elite, technically advanced group, available to and attainable by only few gifted individuals.
 Our students share an interest in this martial art but attend only one to a maximum of two classes a week.
 Progress is, therefore, slow - but is still possible through investing training over a longer period of time.
-A dedicated, talented student may attain the black belt in 7-8 years at HIS.
-We emphasize that gaining the 1st dan is like finally becoming literate - learning one's ABC's and being able to finally read, only means that the Way to greater knowledge is now unlocked.
+A dedicated, talented student may attain the black belt in 6-8 years at HISKF.
+We emphasize that gaining the 1st dan is like finally becoming literate - learning one's ABC's and being able to finally read, only means that the "Way" to greater knowledge is now unlocked.